akashdev99/goburst/README.md

 # Go Burst

-Command Line interface to profile http servers while bombarding it with requests
+Command Line interface to profile processes while sending Api requests .

+This can help show the amount of CPU and Memory utilization of multiple processes while sendind API traffic .
+It can help understand how scalable the api endpoint is and how much resource utilization it will incurr when there is a lot of traffic .

+Though the project is mainly aimed for profiling , it can also be used to simply send a lot of requests to a server .

 ## Installation